 During his period at the Schola Cantorum, he also explored the techniques and repertoires of the renaissance violin, and completed his Soloist Diploma in March 2008.

 In 2017 he was appointed professor for bowed instruments of the Middleages and early modern era at the Schola Cantorum Basiliensis.
 Furthermore he teaches medieval music at the University of Besançon and has given numerous masterclasses all over the world.

 Influenced by jazz and traditional music, he constantly searches for new ideas pertaining to the historically informed performance of early music, and is passionate about improvisation, vocal accompaniment and the instrumental repertory.

-Aside from his work with his own ensemble Le Miroir de Musique Baptiste Romain performs in several ensembles as well, including Leones (Marc Lewon), Gilles Binchois (Dominique Vellard), Per-sonat (Sabine Lutzenberger), Vox Suavis (Ana Arnaz), Tetraktys (Kees Boeke), Les Jardins de Courtoisie (Anne Delafosse-Quentin), Peregrina (Agnieszka Budzinska-Bennett)…
+Aside from his work with his own ensemble Le Miroir de Musique Baptiste Romain performs in several ensembles as well, including Leones (Marc Lewon), Gilles Binchois (Dominique Vellard), Per-sonat (Sabine Lutzenberger), Vox Suavis (Ana Arnaz), Tetraktys (Kees Boeke), Les Jardins de Courtoisie (Anne Delafosse-Quentin) or Peregrina (Agnieszka Budzinska-Bennett).